wizacode/php-etl/docs/Extractors/Aggregator.md

 ### Strict

-When all Iterators input are fully consummed, if we have any remaining incomplete rows, an `IncompleteDataException` is thrown if `strict` is `true`
+When all Iterators input are fully consumed, if we have any remaining incomplete rows, an `IncompleteDataException` is thrown if `strict` is `true`

 | Type    | Default value |